prateekjha99/chat-app/README.md

 <br>

 Setup :
- run
+ To run app
  ```
  1. npm install
  2. npm start
  ```
- for both client and server
+ for both client and server in different terminal

  Built using ReactJS for frontend and nodeJS for backend and socket io library for handling websockets